EndlessSora/DeeperForensics-1.0/README.md

 - [02/2020] The [paper](https://arxiv.org/abs/2001.03024) of DeeperForensics-1.0 is accepted by **CVPR 2020**.

 ## Competition
 :fire::fire: We are now hosting [**DeeperForensics Challenge 2020**](https://competitions.codalab.org/competitions/25228) based on the DeeperForensics-1.0 dataset.
 The challenge has officially started at the [ECCV 2020 SenseHuman Workshop](https://sense-human.github.io/).
+The prizes of the challenge will be a total of $15,000 ([AWS](https://aws.amazon.com/) promotion code).
 [Registration](https://competitions.codalab.org/competitions/25228#participate) is still open.
 If you are interested in soliciting new ideas to advance the state of the art in real-world face forgery detection, we look forward to your participation!

 ## Dataset
 DeeperForensics-1.0 dataset has been made **publicly available** for non-commercial research